krishyfishy/krishyfishy.github.io/docs/work.markdown

 * Visualized and analyzed geospatial data from varying sources, including range maps and citizen science, using `R`, `Python`, and `QGIS`
 * Compiled information on biodiversity to contribute to our understanding of nature as it faces widespread global change

+## Projects

+* [**Evaluated spin rates for pitchers across Major League Baseball**](https://github.com/krishyfishy/baseball/blob/main/spin_rate_investigation.ipynb) to assess whether pitchers may be doctoring baseballs, which would ostensibly result in spikes in their spin rates.
+Data came from [Baseball Savant](https://baseballsavant.mlb.com/statcast_search), and I did the analysis in `Python`.
+Final project for Yale's Analysis of Baseball Data course with Prof. Ethan Meyers.

+* [**Conducted a randomized experiment**](https://github.com/krishyfishy/paper-airplanes) assessing whether the addition of a paperclip to paper airplanes increases flight distances.
+Analyses coded in `R`.
+Final project for PLSC 341 with Prof. Alex Coppock.

+* [**Contributed to a report assessing the impacts of ALS Association funding**](https://www.als.org/sites/default/files/2020-06/RTI-Report-FINAL.pdf) following the 2014 ALS Ice Bucket Challenge during my time at RTI International.

 ## Leadership Experience and Extracurricular Activities

 **First-Year Outdoor Orientation Trips (FOOT)**, *Leader*, New Haven, CT (Jan.
 2018 – May 2021)